 Could a digital newsletter be perceived as more informal, and is that a good or a bad thing?
 Of course it all depends on a variety of factors: budget, timescales, type of audience, and your objectives.
 And still taking all those factors into account, one key concept to keep in mind when considering a printed or a digital newsletter is that you shouldn’t see them as complete opposites.

 We’ve all heard it before: “print is dead… isn’t it?”, “digital is cheaper and quicker”.
-It sounds then like you should banish any printed communications from your plans and rely on a digital newsletter to tell your stories.
+It sounds then like you should banish any printed communications from your plans and rely on a digital newsletter design to tell your stories.
 But it’s not necessarily that clear cut, so let’s see why.

 “Print is dead… isn’t it?”